stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

 In addition to recurrent architectures, we implemented a Transformer-based model to evaluate whether attention mechanisms could better capture long-range temporal dependencies in the weather time series data.
 The architecture is shown in @transformer-architecture and is composed of a sequence embedding layer, positional encoding, stacked Transformer encoder layers, and a feedforward output layer.
 This results in an encoder-only Transformer architecture, similar to the one used in the well-known language model BERT @devlinBERTPretrainingDeep2019, which also addresses a classification task—though in the domain of textual data.
 Since our task is likewise a classification problem, we adopted a similar architecture.

 The input to the model is a multivariate sequence of weather observations, same as in @lstm-setup.
-Each input vector at a time step is first passed through a linear embedding layer that projects it to a fixed-dimensional representation (_d_model_).
+Each input vector at a time step is first passed through a linear embedding layer that projects it to a fixed-dimensional representation (_d_model_ $= 256$).
 Since Transformers do not have a built-in notion of sequence order, a trainable positional encoding is added to each embedded input vector.
 This enables the model to learn relative and absolute temporal positions within the input sequence. @vaswaniAttentionAllYou2023

-The core of the architecture is a Transformer encoder block consisting of _6_ stacked layers of multi-head self-attention and feedforward sub-layers.
+The core of the architecture is a Transformer encoder block consisting of $m = 6$ stacked layers of multi-head self-attention and feedforward sub-layers.
 Here we used the built in Transformer module of the PyTorch Library @PyTorchFoundation.
 These layers allow each time step to attend to all others in the sequence, enabling the model to capture both short- and long-term dependencies without recurrence.
 The encoder is used in a self-contained manner, where the same input matrix $x$ is used as both the query and context for attention.
 Since our task does not involve sequence generation, no autoregressive decoder is required.

 The Transformer output is then passed through an additional feedforward layer with ReLU activation, followed by a final linear layer that maps the representation to the target space of 2.
 As in the LSTM model, only the representation of the final time step is used for prediction, assuming the most recent observations are most relevant for forecasting the next event.